-For those that do show symptoms, a good treatment plan may help to provide a good quality of life even with Spondylosis.
+A good treatment plan may help provide a good quality of life even with spondylosis for those dogs that do show symptoms.
 Granted, the dog may experience some challenges in movement because of the reduced range of motion that Spondylosis causes.

 Your vet may probably provide a more informed prognosis of your dog based on his or her condition’s progression.

 Dog Wheelchair Helps Spondylosis Dog Walk Again

 I have a 7-year old Golden retriever that was diagnosed with Ankylosis Spondylosis of her spine.
 She will not be able to walk again by herself.
 I bought a Walkin’ Wheels dog wheelchair and Walkin’ Pet Boots from Walkin’ Pets.

 She likes her wheelchair.
 I take her for walks, and it gives her more life and a chance to be happy.
 She is my baby, and I love her dearly.
 I would do anything to make her happy and have a longer life.
 I would recommend to anyone who has a handicapped pet to buy some of their products.
 Thank you so much Handicapped Pets for giving me the opportunity to buy some of your products and making my dog happy.– A Happy Mom

 Spondylosis is a detrimental disease to the dog’s mobility because it reduces the range of motion, causes stiffness, a wobbly gait, and pain.
 Because of the limitations in mobility, Spondylosis tends to adversely affect the quality of life for the affected dogs.